 Often, when you buy fruit trees from nurseries, they will have two tags attached.
 One will inform you of the tree’s species and specifications, and the other will detail the plant’s rootstock.

-When you grow an apple tree from rootstock it usually comes in one of three different sizes, namely, dwarf, semi-dwarf, and standard.
-They all grow to different heights and mature and fruit at different rates.
+When you grow an apple tree from rootstock it usually comes in one of three different sizes: dwarf, semi-dwarf, and standard.
+They all grow to different heights and mature and bear fruit at different rates.

 Dwarf and Semi-Dwarf Apple Trees

-Dwarf and semi-dwarf trees will reach maturity and bear fruit within 2 to 4 years of being planted.
+Dwarf and semi-dwarf trees will reach maturity and bear fruit within two to four years of being planted.
 At worst, you will need to wait for five years to see fruit.
-When full-grown, dwarf trees are between 6 and 12 feet tall, whereas semi-dwarf trees are around 20 feet tall.
+When full-grown, dwarf trees are between six and 12 feet tall, whereas semi-dwarf trees are around 20 feet tall.

 A dwarf apple tree is an excellent choice for home gardeners.
 They grow quickly and reward you in abundance for proper care.
 Their fruits are standard apple size, and one tree produces enough harvest for a small family.

 Standard or Full-Size Trees

-Standard trees are sizeable, usually measuring in at about 30 feet tall.
+Standard trees are sizeable, usually measuring about 30 feet tall.
 Their canopies are equally large and can easily reach diameters of 25 to 30 feet.